Get PeakVisor App

 Snow and Weather Conditions

 There are very few cloudy days in Mammoth.
-The sun is shining when it’s not snowing, and the resort boasts over 300 days of sunshine per annum.
+The sun is shining when it’s not snowing, and the resort boasts over 300 days of sunshine annually.

 The diversity of snow you can experience at Mammoth Mountain Ski Resort is also impressive.
-The quality and type of skiing varies so much day-to-day, month-to-month, and even year-to-year.
-But the Big Snowfall and Wind-Buffed Powder are two main features I want to tell you about next.
+The skiing quality and type varies daily, month-to-month, and year-to-year.

 Mammoth Mountain, California